ElisavetAmpatzidou/diaugeia-android-app/README.md

 # diaugeia-android-app

-<h4> Diaugia is an android application that was created for the purpose of coursework in "E-Governence" course of University of Macedonia (Applied Informatics - UoM, 2022, 7th Semester)</h4>

-<p>This app makes API calls from <a href="https://diavgeia.gov.gr/"><b><i>diavgeia.gov.gr</i></b></a> and displays results for 3 Greek Universities:</p>
+<h4>Diaugia is an android application that makes API calls from <a href="https://diavgeia.gov.gr/"><b><i>diavgeia.gov.gr</i></b></a> and displays results for 3 Greek Universities:</h4>
 <ol>
   <li><i>University Of Athens</i></li>
   <li><i>University Of Macedonia (Thessaloniki)</i></li>
   <li><i>University of Ioannina</i></li>
 </ol>

-<p>It shows number of decisions, revoked decisions, private data of revoked decisions for years 2020, 2021, 2022.
-This app, also, displays the Units size of each University and the content of Units.</p>
+<h4>It shows number of decisions, revoked decisions, private data of revoked decisions a University did in 2020, 2021 and 2022.
+  It, also, displays the Units size of each University and the content of Units.</h4>

+<p>This app was created for the purpose of coursework in "E-Governence" course of University of Macedonia (Applied Informatics - UoM, 2022, 7th Semester)</p>

 <h4> Our team (Team 4) consists of the following students:</h4>
 <ul>